johnnyh209/johnnyh209/README.md

 ### Hi there, I'm Johnny 👋

 I love building computers; it's Legos for adults!
 I want to bring that passion about computers (and tech in general) into my career, and thus I am in the midst of making a career transition into IT after being CompTIA A+ certified.
-This Github page will be a documentation of my self-learning journey to gain experience in IT.
+This may be quite unorthodoxed, but this Github page will serve as a documentation of my own projects to gain experience in IT.

 - 🌱 I’m currently learning (PowerShell)[https://learn.microsoft.com/en-us/powershell/]
 <!--